utelecon/utelecon.github.io/en/oc/index.md

 ### Class Location Information

+The classrooms where face-to-face classes are held can be viewed in the "Syllabus" section of the **UTAS** introduced above.

 To participate in a “simultaneous interactive” online class, you will need to know the URL of the web conference.
-This information is normally posted in the “Online course information” section of the ITC-LMS introduced above.
+This information is normally posted in the “Online course information” section of the **ITC-LMS** introduced above.
 However, depending on the class, the lecturer may inform you of the URL through other means.
 Please refer to the “[How to Obtain the Online Class URL (for Students)](url)” regarding other ways of obtaining the URL.

 ## When You Need help